 Experts confirm that appropriate brand color can increase brand equity.

-shape induces a mental picture which might send its viewer back to a personal, internal construction from the past ( Borja De Mozota, 2003).
+A shape induces a mental picture which might send its viewer back to a personal, internal construction from the past ( Borja De Mozota, 2003).
 A viewer's association to a shape is influenced according to his perception from the past.
 A person's emotional responses to a particular shape often depend on the symbolic meaning of the shape.
 Due to their familiarity, organic shapes (shapes found in nature) do not induce extreme excitement whereas geometric shapes does.
 (Ekström 2011)

 According to the research done by Aaker on American population in 1997, Sincerity, Excitement, Competence , Sophistication and Ruggedness are associated with colors.
 Sincerity is represented by Blue, Green, Brown and Orange.
 Excitement is captures by Red, Yellow, Pink, Purple and Orange.
 Competence dimension is represented by Black, Brown, Grey, White, Blue and Red.
 Ruggedness represents strength and masculinity is shown by Black, Brown, Grey and Green.
 Whereas Sophistication with Pink, Purple and Yellow.
 Negative elements include aggressiveness with red, yellow and orange whereas black, grey and white makes the brand seem boring, Pink and Purple evoke mixed responses from people either cheap or expensive.